percona/everest-doc/docs/install/install_everest_helm_charts.md

 Percona Helm charts can be found in [percona/percona-helm-charts](https://github.com/percona/percona-helm-charts) repository in Github.

-## Install Percona Everest and deploy namespaces
+## Install Percona Everest and deploy database namespaces

 Here are the steps to install Percona Everest and deploy additional namespaces:
 {.power-number}